PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 ### - Number Assignment:

 For full control of channel numbering it is recommend users create "Custom" user-defined channels.
-Channels 1-999 are reserved to users, anything higher is reserved and auto assigned to pre-defined channels.
+Channels 1-999 are reserved to users, anything higher is reserved and auto assigned to "Autotuned" pre-defined channels.

 Pre-defined channels yield no control over numbering; numbers are auto assign by type (ranging from channels 1000-9999), using lowest available number by type.

-Imported M3Us and "Recommend Services" auto assigned by a multiplier based on the amount of imports staring at channel 10000, then appending the imports channel number.
+"Recommend Services" auto assigned by a multiplier based on the amount of imports staring at channel 11000, then appending the imports channel number.

 For example importing two M3Us/services.
-Import one will start at 10000, the other 20000. ex.
+Import one will start at 11000, the other 21000. ex.
 If you are importing a m3u that contains channel 4.1, and 11.
-They will appear as 10004.1 and 10011.
+They will appear as 11004.1 and 11011.

 Each import is limited to 9999 (assuming each channel is an interger.
 Sub-Numbering, ie. floats ex.
 4.1 extend the amount of possible imports) channels per import with a total of 9 total imports allowed.

 - Channel Range:
 -- `1-999` User-defined
--- `1000-9999` Pre-defined
+-- `1000-9999` Pre-defined (Autotuned)
 -- `10000-99999` Imports (Third-party m3u and recommend services)

 ### - EPG Ordering: